kw7oe/kw7oe.github.io/content/posts/gen-server.md

 It's a cool new amazing concept, but how can I utilize it?
 That often came up to my mind when I first starting to learn Elixir.

-Let's focus on when we should avoid using GenServer behaviour.
+Let's focus on when we shouldn't use GenServer behaviour.

 ## When you shouldn't use GenServer